hackzilla-project/TicketBundle/README.md

 Pull Requests
 -------------

-I'm open to pull requests for additional features and/or improvements.
+I'm open to pull requests for additional languages, features and/or improvements.